grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="8">
-<li>Double check that the correct drive and file are selected and then press "START"</li>
+<li>Ensure the correct drive and file are selected, then click "START."</li>
 </ol>

 <p align="center">